moonylabs/moonylabs.github.io/docs/getting-started.md

 ## Tokenomics

 The total supply is capped at 21 million tokens, enforced by a smart contract that cannot be altered or upgraded.
 There are no team allocations, no treasury reserves, and no private premines.
-Every token in circulation is minted under the same public rules, directly from a decentralized Reserve Contract deployed on Solana.
+All 21,000,000 tokens are minted during contract initialization and held in a locked state.
+Every token enters circulation by being unlocked under the same public rules, directly from a decentralized Reserve Contract deployed on Solana.

-The Reserve Contract governs all token issuance and redemption.
-Users can mint Moony by depositing USDF, a U.S. dollar–backed stablecoin issued by Flipcash Inc., into the Reserve Contract.
+The Reserve Contract governs all token unlocking and redemption.
+Users can unlock Moony by depositing USDF, a U.S. dollar–backed stablecoin issued by Flipcash Inc., into the Reserve Contract.
 Pricing is determined by a deterministic bonding curve that increases as circulating supply grows, ensuring that Moony’s distribution is entirely market-driven, demand-responsive, and algorithmically defined.

 Moony’s approach replaces discretionary allocation with transparent rules.
 It eliminates intermediaries, gatekeepers, and the need for governance over monetary supply.
 Instead, it adopts a capital-based issuance model known as Proof of Liquidity (PoL), a mechanism that anchors every Moony token to value held onchain.